florentbrient/emergent_constraint/README.md

 ### src
 The src folder contains the Python modules

-*plot_random_EC.py*
+-*plot_random_EC.py*
-This routine is used to calculcate statistical inferences from an idealized randomly-generated relationship between and predictor A and a predictand B for N models.
+  This routine is used to calculcate statistical inferences from an M idealized randomly-generated relationship between and predictor A and a predictand B for N models.

-The statistical relationhsip is generated as follows:
+  The random statistical relationship is generated as follows:
     - Arbitrary values for the predictor *x* are linearly distributed between x1 and x2 for the N models
     - The predictand *y* follows the idealized relationship (*y'=ax+b*) with boundaries y1 and y2
-- A random deviation *&Delta; y* is applied to *y'* that follows a normal distribution with *\sigma*
+    - A random deviation &Delta;*y* is applied to *y'* that follows a normal distribution with &sigma;

-The 29 models (dots) are associated with arbitrary values of the predictor $x$ (here between 0 and 3).
-The predictand $y$ follows the idealized relationship ($y'=ax+b$ with a=1. and b=2.) plus a random deviation $\Delta y$ following a normal distribution with $\sigma$=2, such as $y=y'+\Delta y$.
-The dashed lines and blue shades represent the 90\% prediction limits and the 90\% confidence limits of the slope respectively.
-The green distribution on the x-axis represents an idealized observed distribution of the predictor, assuming a normal distribution with $\mu$=1.98 and $\sigma$=0.3.
-Prior and posterior distributions of the predictand are represented as vertical lines on the left part, with mode (circle), 66\% (thick) and 90\% (thin) confidence intervals.
-Black lines represent the prior distribution, red lines represent the posterior distribution obtained by a weighted average of the climate models through a Kullback-Leibler divergence and the blue lines are the one inferred through the slope and its uncertainties.
-In that randomly generated example, posterior estimates are sensitive to the way inference is computed.
+    - Number of models and the randomness of the relationship can be chosen

+  The idealized observational estimate used for the inference is generated as a normal distribution given mean and &sigma;<sub>obs</sub>.

+  Posterior estimates are calculated with two methods:
+    - The posterior distribution based on the slope is performed through observation inference from 10<sup>4</sup> bootstrap model samples plus a normal noise term
+    - The second posterior distribution is obtained by a weighted average of the models through a Kullback-Leibler divergence.
+In that purpose, we assume the same uncertainty &sigma;<sub>obs</sub> between models and observation.

+  Confidence intervals are calculated the prior distribution and both posterior distributions for the M idealized relationships.
+Statistics are written on the *statistics.txt* file on the __text__ folder and contains the slope, the correlation coefficient, mode and confidence intervals of prior and posterior distributions.
+A figure can be plotted the flag is on.

 *binning_inference.py*